AllenInstitute/GLIFS_ASC/README.md

 | RHet | smnist-6 | glifr-hetinit | 1 | 0 |
 | RHetA | smnist-2 | glifr-hetinit | 1 | 2 |

-The results we obtained are stored in main/results/paper_results, and this is self sufficient for the plotting code.
+The results we obtained are stored in main/results/paper_results, and the plotting and analysis code may be run with that.